-Trump says he knows how North Korea's Kim is doing; 'I hope he's fine'
+Trump says he has good idea how North Korea's Kim is doing; 'I hope he's fine'

 “I hope he’s fine.
 I do know how he’s doing relatively speaking.
 We will see - you’ll probably be hearing in the not too distant future,” Trump said.

-Reporting by Steve Holland and Tim Ahmann; Writing by Mohammad Zargham; Editing by Lisa Lambert
+Reporting by Steve Holland and Tim Ahmann; Writing by Mohammad Zargham; Editing by Lisa Lambert and Stephen Coates